seL4/camkes-tool/docs/index.md

 #### An Example of Dataports

 Dataports are CAmkES' abstraction of shared memory.
-Dataports, like other interfaces, connect a single component to a single other component.
-Both components get read/write access to the dataport.
+All components participating in a connection involving dataports get read/write access to the dataport by default.
 The default dataport type is `Buf`, which is implemented as a byte array in C of size `PAGE_SIZE`.
 Alternatively you can specify a user-defined type for the shared memory region.
 This example will demonstrate both.